 With a stakeholder analysis and a subsequent stakeholder plan you will identify and address various concerns, issues, beliefs, and expectations that stakeholders may express.

-As I’ve mentioned before, participation is the difference between getting a project done and getting a project accomplished.
+As I've mentioned before, participation is the difference between getting a project done and getting a project accomplished.
+Understanding stakeholders means you understand the scope of the project impact.